MahitMehta/MahitMehta/README.md

   <h1 align="center">Quick Summary About Me! 😎</h1>
   <p align="center">I'm a developer, web architect, and student based in New Jersey, USA, continuously
 exploring the realm of computer science.
-Presently, I’m immersed in the development of a specialized remote desktop application tailored for Linux virtual machines, employing the Rust programming language.</p>
+Presently, I’m immersed in the development of a specialized remote desktop application (<a href="https://github.com/MahitMehta/mrial">Mrial</a>) tailored for Linux virtual machines, employing the Rust programming language.</p>
 </article>
 <br>